jump-dev/MathOptInterface.jl/docs/src/apimanual.md

 ### Common status situations

-The sections below describe how to interpret typical status cases for three common classes of solvers.
+The sections below describe how to interpret typical or interesting status cases for three common classes of solvers.
+The example cases are illustrative, not comprehensive.
 Solver wrappers may provide additional information on how the solver's statuses map to MOI statuses.

 `?` in the tables indicate that multiple different values are possible.